 The design shall be safe life to leakage.

-Pressure components
+Pressure components, including lines and fittings

-For pressure components, the complete pressure system shall be proof tested and leak checked in addition to an acceptance proof test of the individual items.
+For pressure components, including lines and fittings, the complete pressure system shall be proof tested and leak checked in addition to an acceptance proof test of the individual items.

 Safe life analysis may be omitted if the item is proof tested to a level of 1,5 or more times the design limit load, including MDP and vehicle accelerations.